 - In Microsoft Word, this means using things like the built-in styles for providing a semantic structure to your document, like using Heading 1 and Heading 2, instead of simply making certain text bigger and bolder to denote a heading.

-- simply give the user the original Microsoft Word document which has been authored according to best practices
+- In Microsoft Word, give the user the original Microsoft Word document which has been authored according to best practices

-- use Adobe Acrobat to retrofit the necessary accessibility information
+- use Adobe Acrobat Pro to retrofit the necessary accessibility information

 - It is essential that you make a “tagged” PDF document to make it accessible.
 Within products like Microsoft Word, there is often an option for creating the PDF as a tagged document.
 Tags can also be added with Adobe Acrobat after the PDF is made, but it is easier to do it in the original authoring software.